Hilton Head Island, South Carolina: New World discovery

 The Sea Pines shell ring can be seen near the east entrance to the Sea Pines Forest Preserve.
 The ring, one of at least 50 known to exist, is 150 ft in diameter and is believed to be over 4,000 years old.
-Archeologists believe that the ring was a refuse heap, created by Indians who lived in the interior of the ring, which was kept clear and used as a common area.
+Archeologists believe that the ring was a refuse heap created by Indigenous people who lived in the interior of the ring.
+It was kept clear and used as a common area.
 Two other shell rings on Hilton Head were destroyed when the shells were removed and used to make tabby for roads and buildings.
 The Green's Shell Enclosure, Sea Pines, and Skull Creek shell rings are listed in the National Register of Historic Places and are protected by law.

 Since the beginning of recorded history in the New World, the waters around Hilton Head Island have been known, occupied and fought for in turn by the English, Spanish, French, and Scots.

 A Spanish expedition led by Francisco Cordillo explored the area in 1521, initiating European contact with local tribes.

 In 1663, Captain William Hilton sailed on the Adventure from Barbados to explore lands granted by King Charles II of England to the eight Lords Proprietor.
 In his travels, he identified a headland near the entrance to Port Royal Sound.
 He named it "Hilton's Head" after himself.
 He stayed for several days, making note of the trees, crops, "sweet water", and "clear sweet air".